 WordPress Login URL

-Here are some of the ways to find the URL of the WordPress.
+Here are some of the ways to find the URL.

 If you have installed WordPress with the hosting provider that was recommended, then finding the WordPress URL would be much easier for you.
 For this

-At the end of your URL of WordPress website type /admin/or /login/.
-By doing this you will get into the admin panel of WordPress.
+At the end of your URL of website type /admin/or /login/.
+By doing this you will get into the admin panel.
 For example

 You can use the following URL;